richashworth/worksheets/fp-patterns/monoids/monoids-blog-post.md

 ```

 The way in which `LCDDigit` elements should be combined is fairly obvious; however, suppose we are
-required to support different strategies for merging value of a particular data type.
+required to support different strategies for merging values of a particular data type.
 For example,
-consider the aggregation of companies (each of which have a name and a market value):
+consider possible aggregations for `Company` instances (each of which have a name and a market
+value):

 ```
 case class Company(name: String, value: Int)
 ```

-One such aggregation might be to form a new company by concatenatation of their names and summing
+One such aggregation of companies might be to form a new company by concatenating their names and
-their values (a possible effect of a merger); another might be to remove all companies except that
+summing their market values (simulating the possible effect of a merger); another might be to remove
-with the greatest value.
-We can define separate monoidal instances in the `Company` companion object
+all companies except that with the highest market value.
+We can define separate monoidal instances
-to represent these two effects:
+in the `Company` companion object to represent these two effects:

 ```
 object Company {